Buffalo River Trail Crew

 Our events are open to all – Ozark Society membership is not required.
 Anyone under the age of 18 must be accompanied by a guardian.
 All participants will need to sign a NPS Volunteer Agreement.
 NPS does not permit dogs on any trail or in the backcountry within BNR.

-Our current project is rehabilitating the oldest part of the BRT – in the upper river area between Boxley & Pruitt.
+Our current primary project is rehabilitating the oldest part of the BRT – in the upper river area between Boxley & Pruitt – but we’ll shift to addressing other area trails as we get caught up on the BRT.
 Our base of operations is the ranch house at the Steel Creek campground.
 We will leave that base each morning about 8:30 and try to car-pool to the trail access point.
-The work will generally involve either repairing the tread or clearing brush.
-Pulaskis, loppers, and hand saws will be the main tools.
-NPS supplies them but you’re free to bring your own.
-Some parts of the trail require us to hike as much as 6.5 miles/day and sometimes we’ll have to wade shallow creeks.
+The work is mostly brush removal but we do some tread repairs as well.
+Loppers, hand saws, and Pulaskis will be the main tools.
+NPS supplies them but you’re encouraged to bring your own if you have them.
+Two parts of the trail require us to hike as much as 7 miles/day but 3-5 miles is typical.
+Sometimes we’ll have to wade shallow creeks.
 We try to get back to headquarters by 3:30-4:00 PM.

 If you have a current sawyer certification with NPS or USFS and have a saw, fuel, safety equipment, etc then we can put you to work.
 Within the Ponca Wilderness (Steel Creek to Kyle’s Landing for the BRT) a cross-cut saw would be required.